Volumetric density measurement in buoyant plumes using Tomographic Background Oriented Schlieren (TBOS): Introduction

-Most of the measurements related to the buoyant plumes have been performed using liquid-in-liquid systems.
-In comparison to the liquid based buoyant plume systems, the gaseous buoyant plumes received less attention in terms of experimental measurements.
-A summary of such experimental measurements, both in liquid based and gas-based systmes, is given in the table \ref{tab:measSumry}.
+Most of the experimental measurements related to the buoyant plumes have been performed using liquid-in-liquid systems.
+Compared to liquid-based buoyant plume systems, gaseous buoyant plumes have received relatively less attention in experimental studies.
+A summary of such experimental measurements, including both liquid-based and gas-based systems, is provided in Table~\ref{tab:measSumry}.

+As discussed above, the available measurement data on buoyant plumes remain predominantly point or two-dimensional, often limited to symmetric flow conditions in both liquid and gas-based buoyancy-driven flow systems.
+The current literature lacks three-dimensional density data for buoyant plumes.
+To address this gap, we employ Tomographic Background-Oriented Schlieren (TBOS) to measure the 3D density field in buoyant plumes.
+BOS measures the deflection of a ray due to light refraction within the measurement domain by taking two images of a background pattern: one with and one without the presence of a density gradient.
+This deflection corresponds to the path-integrated density gradient via the Gladstone-Dale relation between refractive index and density.
+The BOS measurement principle is detailed in Appendix \ref{appB:bosFunda}.
+To compute the absolute density of the measurement domain, path-integrated density gradients from multiple angular positions around it are tomographically combined using TBOS.